ariostas-talks/2025-09-03-intro-to-git/slides.md

 `git merge`

 This is what most people use, and it's the default option on GitHub.
-For complex projects, this can actually create a messy history, so I personally would recomment avoiding it.
+For complex projects, this can actually create a messy history, so I personally would recommend avoiding it.

 [comment]: # (||| data-auto-animate)